mage-hq/magento-import-export-categories/README.md

 # magento-import-export-categories
-Import Export Categories Extension allows admins to add or updated a large number of categories at once, all information will be presented in a CSV file.
-This extension helps store owners increase work efficiency, reduce workload.
+Magento 2 Import Export Categories Extension enables admins to add or update multiple categories at once, all information will be shown in a CSV file

 Please go to https://magehq.com/import-export-categories.html buy extension